Meet the Instructors

 Ray Pfortner loves photography and teaching, especially to teens.
 He's been doing both for over 20 years in New York City, California and Seattle.
 Ray is an instructor for the UW’s Certificate in Photography and Bellevue College’s Digital Photography Certificate Program.
 He’s worked in photography as an educator, stock agent, editor, consultant and photographer.
 Ray has a bachelor's in biology from Yale and a master's in environmental management from Duke.
 He’s been a fellow of the North American Nature Photography Association since 2003.
 His photography is represented by Getty Images.

-Teaches: Digital Photography: Camera, Composition & Beyond, Wild About Photography and Photography Exploration
+Teaches: Digital Photography: Camera, Composition & Beyond and Wild About Photography

 Brad Shigenaka